tastybug/zettelkasten/catalog/vault.md

 ### Auth Methods: Different Ways of Authenticating to Get a Token

 Vault supports different means of authentication to then allow access to the secrets, engines and so on.
-Auth methods are used for different use cases (human vs app).
-The purpose of each auth method is to ultimately give you a TOKEN.
-With the token you perform your actions.
+Auth methods are optimized for different human or system to system use cases.
+The purpose of each auth method is to ultimately give you a token.
+With the token you perform your actions using any of the interfaces, be it CLI, Web or API.

-Initially, the only method is the "token method", which simply expects a token being given (e.g. the `root token` that will be pre-generated for you when starting the server in dev mode!).
+Initially, the only method is the "token method", which simply expects a token being given (e.g. the `root token` that will be pre-generated for you when starting the server in dev mode).

 Each auth method is enabled under a customizable path. `vault auth list` prints all enabled auth methods and their paths.